ErstonGreatman/ffxiv-act-chat-extractor/README.md

 - Export methods: HTML, Markdown, etc.
 - Add colorpickers for chat channels to customize the colors
 - Better UI/color scheme
+- I might redo this in Svelte because I'm quite loving it

 ---